Marital Separation Law In Pennsylvania

 There are many misconceptions about separation in Pennsylvania.
 While some states have legal separation as an alternative to divorce, there is no such thing in Pennsylvania.
 However, your separation date — the date you begin to live separately from your spouse — is important for several reasons.

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to answer your questions about the divorce process in Pennsylvania.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 Why Your Separation Date Is Important In Your Divorce